bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 $ go get buf.build/gen/go/connectrpc/eliza/connectrpc/go@v1.11.0-20230727062025-d8fbf2620c60.1
 ```

-If you need a more specific version than the `@latest`, `@COMMIT_ID` or `@LABEL` shorthands, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
+If you need a more specific version than the `@latest`, `@COMMIT_ID` or `@LABEL` shorthands, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).

+Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
 Timestamps on commits pushed to other labels are zeroed out with `00000000000000` to easily distinguish them as changes in labels that are still in development.

 ## Private generated SDKs

-When using SDKs generated from private BSR repositories, you'll need to authenticate by including a personal API token for local use or a [Bot user's](../../admin/instance/bot-users/) API token for CI workflows.The `go` tool [authenticates with proxies](https://golang.org/ref/mod#private-module-proxy-auth) using `.netrc` credentials or credentials directly specified in GOPROXY URLs.
+When using SDKs generated from private BSR repositories, you'll need to authenticate by including a personal API token for local use or a [Bot user's](../../admin/instance/bot-users/) API token for CI workflows.

+The `go` tool [authenticates with proxies](https://golang.org/ref/mod#private-module-proxy-auth) using `.netrc` credentials or credentials directly specified in GOPROXY URLs.
 Luckily, `buf registry login` updates your `.netrc` for you.
-See the [Authentication](../../authentication/) page for instructions on authenticating with `buf registry login`.Private modules are only accessible to authorized users and can't be pulled through the default module proxy at https://proxy.golang.org or have their checksums verified with the public checksum database at https://sum.golang.org/.
+See the [Authentication](../../authentication/) page for instructions on authenticating with `buf registry login`.

+Private modules are only accessible to authorized users and can't be pulled through the default module proxy at https://proxy.golang.org or have their checksums verified with the public checksum database at https://sum.golang.org/.
 To access private modules, you need to specify [`GOPRIVATE`](https://go.dev/ref/mod#environment-variables):

 ```console
 export GOPRIVATE="buf.build/gen/go,${GOPRIVATE}"
 ```

-This implicitly sets `GONOPROXY`/`GONOSUMDB` to the same value, causing Go to use the `direct` strategy for fetching directly from BSR without going through the public proxy.Modify the Go environment using the `export` command in your shell or with the `go env -w` command to persist the change:
+This implicitly sets `GONOPROXY`/`GONOSUMDB` to the same value, causing Go to use the `direct` strategy for fetching directly from BSR without going through the public proxy.

+Modify the Go environment using the `export` command in your shell or with the `go env -w` command to persist the change:

 +++tabs key:c4b84db704574793a2bdb66ffddf8578